 The ConfigurationManagement MBean is available on newer servers, to users with admin level management rights.
-It offers the ability to perform a live reload of the Security sections defined in the main server configuration file (e.g. defaults to: etc/config.xml).
+It offers the ability to perform a live reload of the Security sub-section of each VirtualHost defined in the main server configuration file (e.g. defaults to: etc/config.xml).
 This is mainly to allow updating the server Firewall configuration to new settings without a restart, and can be performed by clicking the Execute button and confirming the prompt which follows.